-Settlement Agreements.
+SETTLEMENT AGREEMENTS.
 As discussed in Note 7 to our consolidated financial statements, Liggett and Vector Tobacco are participants in the Master Settlement Agreement, the 1998 agreement to settle governmental healthcare cost recovery actions brought by various states.
 Liggett and Vector Tobacco have no payment obligations under the Master Settlement Agreement except to the extent their market shares exceed approximately 1.65% and 0.28%, respectively, of total cigarettes sold in the United States.
 Their obligations, and the related expense charges under the Master Settlement Agreement, are subject to adjustments based upon, among other things, the volume of cigarettes sold by Liggett and Vector Tobacco, their relative market shares and inflation.
-Since relative market shares are based on cigarette shipments, the best estimate of the allocation of charges under the Master Settlement Agreement ais recorded in cost of goods sold as the products are shipped.
-Settlement expenses under the Master Settlement solidated statements of operations were \$8,391 for the six months ended June 30, 2004 and \$14,332 for the comparable period in 2003.
+Since relative market shares are based on cigarette shipments, the best estimate of the allocation of charges under the Master Settlement Agreement is recorded in cost of goods sold as the products are shipped.
+Settlement expenses under the Master Settlement Agreement recorded in the accompanying consolidated statements of operations were \$14,813 for the nine months ended September 30, 2004 and \$27,567 for the comparable period in 2003.
 Adjustments to these estimates are recorded in the period that the change becomes probable and the amount can be reasonably estimated.

-Inventories.
+INVENTORIES.
 Tobacco inventories are stated at lower of cost or market and are determined primarily by the last-in, first-out (LIFO) method at Liggett and the first-in, first-out (FIFO) method at Vector Tobacco.
 Although portions of leaf tobacco inventories may not be used or sold within one year because of time required for aging, they are included in current assets, which is common practice in the industry.
 We estimate an inventory reserve for excess quantities and obsolete items based on specific identification and historical write-offs, taking into account future demand and market conditions.
-At June 30, 2004, approximately \$3,226 of our inventory was associated with Vector Tobacco's QUEST product.
-During the three months ended June 30, 2004, we recognized a non-cash charge of \$37,000 to adjust the carrying value of excess leaf tobacco inventory for the QUEST product, based on estimates of future demand and market conditions.
+At September 30, 2004, approximately \$2,752 of our inventory was associated with Vector Tobacco's QUEST product.
+During the second quarter of 2004, we recognized a non-cash charge of \$37,000 to adjust the carrying value of excess leaf tobacco inventory for the QUEST product, based on estimates of future demand and market conditions.
 If actual demand for the product or market conditions are less favorable than those estimated, additional inventory write-downs may be required.

-Employee Benefit Plans.
+EMPLOYEE BENEFIT PLANS.
 Since 1997, income from our defined benefit pension plans, partially offset by the costs of postretirement medical and life insurance benefits, have contributed to our reported operating income up to and including 2002.
 The determination of our net pension and other postretirement benefit income or expense is dependent on our selection of certain assumptions used by actuaries in calculating such amounts.
 Those assumptions include, among others, the discount rate, expected long-term rate of return on plan assets and rates of increase in compensation and healthcare costs.
 In accordance with accounting principles generally accepted in the United States of America, actual results that differ from our assumptions are accumulated and amortized over future periods and therefore, generally affect our recognized income or expense in such future periods.
 While we believe that our assumptions are appropriate, significant differences in our actual experience or significant changes in our assumptions may materially affect our future net pension and other postretirement benefit income or expense.